KevinKra/Notes/certifications/aws/developer/resource.md

 > An application that serves HTTP requests runs in a **web server environment tier**.

-- **When you create an environment, Elastic Beanstalk provisions the resources required to run your application.** AWS resources created for an environment include: _one ELB, an Auto Scaling group, and one or more Amazon Elastic Compute Cloud (Amazon EC2) instances._
+- **When you create an environment, Elastic Beanstalk provisions the resources required to run your application.** AWS resources created for an environment include: one ELB, an Auto Scaling group, and one or more EC2 instances.

 - Every environment has a CNAME (URL) that points to a load balancer.

 - **The environment has a URL**, such as `myapp.us-west-2.elasticbeanstalk.com`. **This URL is aliased in Amazon Route 53 to an Elastic Load Balancing URL**—something like `abcdef-123456.us-west-2.elb.amazonaws.com` -—by using a CNAME record.

-- The software stack running on the Amazon EC2 instances is dependent on the **_Container Type_**.
-A _container type_ defines the infrastructure topology and software stack to be used for that environment.
+- The software stack running on the EC2 instances is dependent on the **_Container Type_**.
+A container type defines the infrastructure topology and software stack to be used for that environment.

   > For example, an Elastic Beanstalk environment with an Apache Tomcat container uses the Amazon Linux operating system, Apache web server, and Apache Tomcat software.

-- A software component called the **_Host Manager (HM)_** _runs on each Amazon EC2 instance_. **The Host Manager reports metrics, errors and events, and server instance status, which are available via the Elastic Beanstalk console, APIs, and CLIs.**
+- A software component called the **Host Manager (HM) runs on each Amazon EC2 instance**.
+The Host Manager reports metrics, errors, events, and server instance status, which are available via the Elastic Beanstalk console, APIs, and CLIs.

 #### _Worker Environment Tier_

-> A backend environment that pulls tasks from an Amazon Simple Queue Service (Amazon SQS) queue runs in a **worker environment tier.**
+> A backend environment that pulls tasks from an SQS queue runs in a **worker environment tier.**

-- AWS resources created for a worker environment tier include an _Auto Scaling group, one or more Amazon EC2 instances, and an IAM role._
+- AWS resources created for a worker environment tier include: an Auto Scaling group, one or more Amazon EC2 instances, and an IAM role.

 - For the worker environment tier, **Elastic Beanstalk also creates and provisions an Amazon SQS queue if you don’t already have one.**

-- When you launch a worker environment, **Elastic Beanstalk installs the necessary support files for your programming language of choice and a daemon on each EC2 instance in the Auto Scaling group.**
+- When you launch a worker environment, **Elastic Beanstalk installs the necessary support files for your programming language of choice** _and_ **a daemon on each EC2 instance in the Auto Scaling group.**
   - The daemon reads messages from an Amazon SQS queue.
   - The daemon sends data from each message that it reads to the web application running in the worker environment for processing.
   - If you have multiple instances in your worker environment, each instance has its own daemon, but they all read from the same Amazon SQS queue.

 ### Environment Configuration

-An **_environment configuration_** identifies a collection of parameters and settings that define how an environment and its associated resources behave.
+- An **_environment configuration_** identifies a collection of parameters and settings that define how an environment and its associated resources behave.

 ### Saved Configuration

-A **_saved configuration_** is a template that you can use as a starting point for creating unique environment configurations.
+- A **_saved configuration_** is a template that you can use as a starting point for creating unique environment configurations.

-The API and the AWS CLI refer to saved configurations as **_configuration templates_**.
+- The API and the AWS CLI refer to saved configurations as **_configuration templates_**.

 ### Platform

 **A _platform_ is a combination of an operating system, programming language runtime, web server, application server, and Elastic Beanstalk components.**

-You design and target your web application to a platform.
+- You design and target your web application to a platform.
 Elastic Beanstalk provides a variety of platforms on which you can build your applications.

 ## Deployment